danny-avila/LibreChat/docs/install/languages.md

 Replace "**" with the ISO 3166 Alpha-2 code of your language (in lowercase).
 Here's an example: `if (langCode === 'en') return English;`)

-7.Go into the "languages" folder and create a file named as follows: **.tsx
+7. Go into the "languages" folder and create a file named as follows: **.tsx

 For example: En.tsx